Palestinians cut all ties with Israel, US: Abbas

 Israel will have to "bear responsibility as an occupying power" for the Palestinian territories, Abbas said, adding that Palestinians will press ahead with their legitimate struggle using peaceful means.

-Under the plan, Israel would retain control of the contested city of Jerusalem as its “undivided capital” and annex settlements on Palestinian lands.
+Under the plan, Israel would retain control of the contested city of al-Quds as its "undivided capital" and annex settlements on Palestinian lands.